Smart contracts and reaction-function games: Symmetric investment games

-Moreover, as action spaces $A_i$ are identical and contribution to the total value~$v$ is symmetric across players, it is natural to further constrain to \emph{symmetric} reaction functions.
+As action spaces $A_i$ are identical and contribution to the total value~$v$ is symmetric across players, it is natural to consider \emph{symmetric} reaction functions.
 In essence, the identities of the other players should not matter.
-A reaction function $R_i \in \mathcal{R}_i$ is \textbf{symmetric} if, for each $a_{-i} \in A_{-i}$ and permutation $\pi \colon N \to N$ with $\pi(i) = i$, we have $R_i(a_{-i}) = R_i(\pi(a)_{-i})$ with $\pi(a) \equiv (a_{\pi(1)}, \dots, a_{\pi(n)}) \in A$.
-Let $\mathcal{S}_i \subseteq \mathcal{M}_i$ denote player $i$'s symmetric and monotone reaction functions. \footnote{ For instance, in oligopoly models, a firm's profit typically is unchanged if its competitors' actions (prices, quantities) are permuted.
+A reaction function $R_i \in \mathcal{R}_i$ is \textbf{symmetric} if, for each $a_{-i} \in A_{-i}$ and permutation $\pi \colon N \to N$ with $\pi(i) = i$, we have $R_i(a_{-i}) = R_i(a_{\pi(-i)})$ with $a_\pi \equiv (a_{\pi(1)}, \dots, a_{\pi(n)}) \in A$.
+Let $\mathcal{S}_i \subseteq \mathcal{M}_i$ denote the set of player $i$'s symmetric and monotone reaction functions. \footnote{ For instance, in oligopoly models, a firm's profit typically is unchanged if its competitors' actions (prices, quantities) are permuted.
 In this case, a symmetric reaction function specifies the same reaction to two such permuted action profiles.}

 With symmetric reaction functions, it becomes meaningful to compare functions across players.
-We say that $i$ and $j$ play \emph{the same} reaction function, denoted $R_i \cong R_j$, whenever $R_i(x) = R_j(x)$ for each $x \in \{ 1, \dots, H \}^{n-1}$.
-Let $\mathcal{N} \subset \mathcal{S} \subset \mathcal{R}$ be profiles (``social norms'') in which \emph{all} play the same, that is, $R_i \cong R_j$ for all players $i$ and $j$.
-A reaction function $R^*_i$ is \emph{norm-proof} if, for every norm~$R \in \mathcal{N}$, playing $R^*_i$ against the norm $R$ yields at least as high payoff as conforming to it.
-This is not an equilibrium property, in the sense that we do not require $R^*_i$ to be optimal against a specific $R_{-i}$, but rather an alternative interpretation of safe play.
-Even if you do not know which norm $R$ the others might settle on, playing $R^*_i$ is a safe and reasonable choice at least as good as conforming to the norm.
+We say that $i$ and $j$ play \emph{the same} reaction function, denoted $R_i \cong R_j$, whenever $R_i(x) = R_j(x)$ for each $x \in \{ 0, \dots, H \}^{n-1}$.
+That is, players $i$ and $j$ react in the same way to the actions of others.
+Let $\mathcal{N} \subset \mathcal{S} \subset \mathcal{R}$ be the set of profiles in which \emph{all} players react in the same way, that is, $R_i \cong R_j$ for all players $i$ and $j$.
+We think of such profiles as \textit{social norms} or conventions, and say that a reaction function $R^*_i$ is \emph{norm-proof} if, for every norm~$R \in \mathcal{N}$, playing $R^*_i$ against the norm $R$ yields at least as high payoff as conforming to it. \footnote{Technically, the property bears resemblance to the ``evolutionary stable strategy'' (ESS) refinement of Nash equilibrium prominent in evolutionary game theory \citep[][]{MaynardSmithPrice1973}.
+Further evidence to this point is given in the Appendix, where we simulate ``evolution'' of a pool of reaction functions in a public-good setting.
+The simulations indicate that evolutionary selection indeed would push towards a pool of mainly norm-proof reactions.} \begin{definition} Reaction function $R^*_i \in \mathcal{M}_i$ is \textbf{norm-proof} if, for each norm $R \in \mathcal{N}$,